Zimbabwean cricket team in Bangladesh in 2018–19

 The Zimbabwe cricket team toured Bangladesh in October 2018 to play two Tests and three One Day International (ODI) matches.
 Bangladesh won the ODI series 3–0.
-Bangladesh's regular Test captain, Shakib Al Hasan, was unavailable due to injury.
-Therefore, Mahmudullah was named as captain of the squad in his absence.
+Bangladesh's regular Test captain, Shakib Al Hasan, was unavailable due to injury and Mahmudullah captained the squad.

 Originally the tour was scheduled to take place in January and February 2019.
 However, in May 2018, it was announced that the series could be moved to October 2018, because of security concerns around the Bangladeshi general election, scheduled to take place at the same time.
-In July 2018, both the Bangladesh Cricket Board (BCB) and Zimbabwe Cricket (ZC) confirmed that it would be brought forward to October 2018.
+In July 2018, both the Bangladesh Cricket Board (BCB) and Zimbabwe Cricket (ZC) confirmed the tour would be brought forward to October 2018.
 The fixtures were confirmed later in July 2018, with the Sylhet International Cricket Stadium scheduled to host its first Test match.
 During the first Test, it became Bangladesh's eighth Test venue.

 Zimbabwe won the first Test by 151 runs.
 It was only their third away win in Tests and their first away win since 2001.
 Zimbabwe's last win in a Test match was five years earlier, against Pakistan in Harare.
 Bangladesh won the second Test by 218 runs, therefore drawing the series 1–1.